ian52n/function_composition_calculator/Readme.md

-Simple python program to compose functions f(x) and g.
+Simple python program to compose and evaluate functions f(x) and g. g does not need to be a function of x.

 Uses SymPy, so inputs must be properly formatted
 SymPy expressions.
-Improper inputs generate error messages.
+Improper inputs give error messages.

-Outputs pretty png images of LaTeX equations.
+Outputs images of LaTeX equations.